HuiliWu-code/SwinBayesNet/README.md

 ## Contents

-- **Backbone: Feature Extraction**: `Swin_transformer_model.py` contains the feature extraction model for SDSS images with 5 bands.
+- **Backbone_Feature Extraction**: `Swin_transformer_model.py` contains the feature extraction model for SDSS images with 5 bands.
 We provide two models: one for two-class classification and one for three-class classification for the two-stage model mentioned in the paper.
 You can use the following code as an example:

     ```python
     # Swin Transformer model for two-class classification